 - White Willow Bark

-Here are the ingredients that I feel don’t help arthritis pain, and my reasons why I feel this way:
+Here are the ingredients that I feel don’t help arthritis pain:

 Cayenne.
 The bottle indicates that Instaflex contains cayenne at a concentration of 40M H.U.
 For those who are curious, the “M” refers to thousand and “H.U.” refers to Heat Units.
 So, 40M H.U. means 40,000 Heat Units.I don’t feel it helps because the arthritis research involves applying cayenne cream to the skin.
 Creams are different than supplements that are taken orally.